-For example, Ghana's Parliament is considering the enactment of a new Petroleum Exploration and Production Act and a new Petroleum Revenue Management Act.
-There can be no assurance that the final laws will not seek to retroactively modify the terms of the agreements governing our license interests in Ghana, including the WCTP and DT Petroleum Agreements and the UUOA, require governmental approval for transactions that effect a direct or indirect change of control of our license interests or otherwise affect our current and future operations in Ghana.
+For example, Ghana's parliament is considering the enactment of a new Petroleum Law.
+We currently believe that such law will only have prospective application, and as such would not modify the terms of our interests under the agreements governing our license interests in Ghana, including the WCTP and DT Petroleum Agreements and the UUOA.
+However, as this law is still being considered by parliament, there can be no assurance that the final law will not seek to retroactively modify our interests or otherwise affect our current and future operations in Ghana.
 Any such changes may have a material adverse affect on our business.
-We also cannot assure you that government approval will not be needed for direct or indirect transfers of our petroleum agreements or other license interests under existing legislation.
 See "Business-Other Regulation of the Oil and Gas Industry-Ghana."